kirkins/Cyber-Crime-Micro-Course/dorks.md

 - intitle:"index of" inurl:ftp after:2019
 - intitle:index of ws_ftp.ini
 - filetype:conf inurl:proftpd.conf –sample

-#### Find Music

-As search engines crack down on sharing of copy-righted music dorks which find MP3 files from your favourite muscians can also come in handy.

-- ?intitle:index.of? mp3 artist-name

 #### Passwords, Admin Panels, and Config Files